 Sudak believes that mobile gamers are becoming more sophisticated in their needs, therefore so too are mobile games.
 Better devices are becoming more readily available offering improved graphics and performance.

 The advent of 5G in the region will allow more game genres to enter the mobile market and Google’s cloud gaming service and the Apple Arcade, available on mobile devices, opens up new gaming potential too.
 Sudak says:

 “These technologies mean that more developers will turn towards non-payment options in their games, as they will be paid by the publishers based on play time.
 We will have more games focused not on micro transactions but player engagement.”

 He also believes the growth of independent app stores and game publishers will add competition to the market and result in a greater revenue share to mobile game developers.

-Pixonic is developing new platform integrations and social functionality for games to encourage longer play time and improve “players’ quality of life.”
-It’s also optimising its games for more Android devices like Huawei and Meizu brands which are popular in Asia.
+Pixonic is developing new platform integrations and social functionality for games to encourage longer playtime and improve “players’ quality of life.”
+It’s also optimizing its games for more Android devices like Huawei and Meizu brands which are popular in Asia.

 Sudak says for mobile game developers to “future-proof” themselves and be successful in the Asian market diversity is key.
 He adds:

 “When you assess the global market and enter a different region, you need to improve your cultural knowledge in addition to understanding better what the players want.”